ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

      mongodb:
      mongodb_config:

-But, this way Docker controls the start order of services not the ready state.
-Looking into [controlled compose](https://github.com/dansteen/controlled-compose)
+But, this way [Docker controls the start order of services not the ready state](https://docs.docker.com/compose/startup-order/).
+Looking into [controlled compose](https://github.com/dansteen/controlled-compose), but for now will continue.

+### Debugging
+Install Chrome for the Open dedicated DevTools for Node (about:inspect)

+### Testing

 ## Hello world Python